ou-elot/cse15l-lab-reports/LabReport3.md

 ## Part 2: Researching Commands
 The command I will research is grep.
 1. Option 1: -l
-   Using -v gives the names of files that contain the word searched for.
+   Using -l gives the names of files that contain the word searched for.
 The output is only the file names.
+   <br/><br/>
-   Example 1: Using the command grep -l "RNA" technical/biomed/*.txt would show the following output:
+   Example 1: Using the command `grep -l "RNA" technical/biomed/*.txt` would have the following output:
    ```
    $ grep -l "RNA" technical/biomed/*.txt
    technical/biomed/1471-2091-2-11.txt